Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 File file2 = new File((File) this.f4231c, b4.c.a(file.getAbsolutePath()));
 ```

 is basename extraction, as seen when we look at the `a()` function's code.
-We actually already saw this same function already earlier when looking at what the name of the class file that gets instantiated is
+We actually already saw this same function earlier when looking at what the name of the class that gets instantiated is

 ```java
 public static String a(String str) {